yuval-beiser/algo-trading/AllCode.md

- //close long position after cross 1 and go break even if marketposition = 1 //there is long position open and close < (entryprice * 1.000067) and
+ //close long position after cross 1 and go break even if marketposition = 1 and rtPosition = 1//there is long position open and close < (entryprice * 1.000067) and